 Dr Sophie Therese AmblerLecturer in Later Medieval British and European History

-My interest spans the later Middle Ages, largely in England and France but also looking to the Iberian Peninsula, Italy and the Holy Land.
-The two broad areas of my research are radicalism – in terms of both political thought and action on the ground – and war – in terms of both culture and individual experience.
+My interest spans the central and later Middle Ages, largely in England and France but also looking to the Iberian Peninsula, Italy and the Holy Land.
+The two broad areas of my research are political ethics – in terms of both political thought and action on the ground – and war – in terms of both culture and individual experience.
 My early research falls into the first category, exploring the role of bishops in rebellion and revolution in thirteenth-century England, looking at the interaction of political thought and action in the age of Magna Carta and the Montfortian revolution.
 My monograph (Bishops in the Political Community of England, 1213–1272) was published with OUP in January 2017.
 My current project, a book on Simon de Montfort earl of Leicester (d.1265), spans both interests, for Montfort led a cohort of nobles in seizing power from the king and establishing a council to govern indefinitely – England's first revolution – amassing a vast popular following, many of whom died with him on the battlefield in 1265 fighting as avowed crusaders.
 More broadly, this research places Montfort's career, and the way in which he cultivated his reputation as leader, in the context of the unique and vigorous identity of the Montfort family, who operated as crusaders across Europe and the Middle East.
+The Song of Simon de Montfort: The Life and Death of England’s First Revolutionary will be published by Picador in spring 2019.
 My next major area of research will be the soldier of later medieval England, bringing together social, cultural and intellectual history in order to explore the experiences and cultures of troops operating in the British Isles and France between the thirteenth and fifteenth centuries, as well as the shifting patterns of thought concerned with soldiers and their roles and responsibilities in conflict.

 I'm a council member and secretary of the Pipe Roll Society: founded at the Public Record Office (now The National Archives) in 1884, the PRS is dedicated to publishing editions of the pipe rolls of the Exchequer and of other related medieval documents.